ofZach/ofDocs/chapter2.md

 The problem with including files is that it sometimes can lead to issues where a file is included twice.
 If you include a file twice, it's a bit like defining a variable twice, the compiler gets confused:

 		int pos;
-		int pos;
+		int pos;	// ERROR!!!!!

 The trick here is not to add a file multiple times.
-Here, the compiler when it seems float pos the first time, will make a variable called pos which is a floating point number. but the second time, it will say, "wait, I've seen this name before, and you can't have multiple definitions with the same name!"
+When the compiler see ```float pos``` the first time, will make a floating point variable called ```pos```.
+But the second time, it will say, "wait, I've seen this name before, and you can't have multiple definitions with the same name!".
 This is a multiple definition error.
 The same kind of error can happen with recursive includes, so we need a system to prevent a file from being included multiple times.
-This is called an include guard.
-There's an old school and new school way of doing it.
+This is called an [include guard](http://en.wikipedia.org/wiki/Include_guard).

+There are two ways of doing this: the old school one and new school way.

+The **old school** it's by using pre-compiled IF statements: ```#ifndef``` , ```#ifdef```, ```#else``` or ```#endif```.

-This means the compiler will compile the text in A or B, depending on if SOMETHING is defined or not.
-This is used heavily in openFrameworks for multiplatform compilation (for the adventurous, take a look at ofConstants.h, in the utils folder).
-There you'll see parts of code for windows, mac and linux all using #ifdefs.
+This commands are used saying that the compiler will process the following text depending on if SOMETHING is defined or not.
+This is used heavily in openFrameworks for multi-platform compilation (the adventurous readers could take a look at ```ofConstants.h```, in the ```libs/openFrameworks/utils``` folder).
+There you'll see parts of code for windows, mac and linux all using ```#ifdefs```.

+So this old schoool way uses some ```#define``` statement to mark where the processor had already been.

-The old schoool way uses some #define logic, and you'll see it at the start of and end of the "h" file, like this:
+You'll see it at the start of and end of the "h" file, like this:

         #ifndef THIS_FILE // that means "if THIS_FILE it's not defined"